oburay/minnow/writeups/check2.md

 I collaborated with: Lara Franciulli (larafranciulli) , Thanawan Atchariyachanvanit (thanawan)

-I would like to credit/thank my lab mates I collaborated with Lara Franciulli(larafranciulli) and Thanawan Atchariyachanvanit (thanawan) for helping explain how unwrap should operate, which guided my implementation choices.
+I would like to credit/thank my lab mates I collaborated with Lara Franciulli(larafranciulli) and Thanawan Atchariyachanvanit (thanawan) for helping explain how unwrap and TCPReceiver::receive should operate, which guided my implementation choices.

 This lab took me about 25 hours to do.
 I did attend the lab session.